-The educational system in the Republic of Macedonia reflects the needs of the society for educational, scientific and permanent role of the education and science for the economic, social, technological and cultural development of the society as a whole.
-Consequently, the Ministry of Education and Science faclitates the continuous development of the system of education, moral education and science in the Republic of Macedonia.
+The educational system in the Republic of North Macedonia reflects the needs of the society for educational, scientific and permanent role of the education and science for the economic, social, technological and cultural development of the society as a whole.
+Consequently, the Ministry of Education and Science faclitates the continuous development of the system of education, moral education and science in the Republic of North Macedonia.

-The Macedonian educational system is decentralized.
+The North Macedonian educational system is decentralized.
 The management of the primary and secondary schools is under responsibility of the municipalities, except for the secondary schools in the capital Skopje which are under responsibility of City of Skopje.
 The State provides financial resources for the education in the municipalities in a form of Block Grants.
 Those municipalities that are still in the first phase of the decentralization, receive block grants for financing the maintenance of the infrastructure, whereas the salaries of the employees in the schools are still centrally distributed.
 The municipalities that are in the second phase of decentralization receive block grants for both, infrastructure and salaries of the school employees.
 The councils of the municipalities are fully responsible for the internal distribution of the financial resources from the block grants among the schools that fall under their responsibility.
 The management of all schools for pupils with special needs is under direct responsibility of the Ministry of Education and Science.

-The educational system in Macedonia provides schooling for about 275,000 pupils (about 13.5% of total population), out of which 192,000 in primary education and 83,000 in secondary education.
-The teaching in Macedonian schools is conveyed in four languages.
+The educational system in North Macedonia provides schooling for about 275,000 pupils (about 13.5% of total population), out of which 192,000 in primary education and 83,000 in secondary education.
+The teaching in North Macedonian schools is conveyed in four languages.
 Apart of the Macedonian language as official language in the country, the pupils have option to select studying in Albanian, Turkish or Serbian.
 In some schools the students also have the option to select non-compulsory (elective) subjects for learning about the culture and language of Aromanians or Roma people.

 The curricula for the subjects in the primary and general secondary education and for the general subjects in the vocational education are prepared by the Bureau for Development of Education and for the vocational subjects by the Centre for Vocational Education and Training.
 The quality assurance in the educational institutions is under supervision of the State Educational Inspectorate.